notbd/Ikalendar2/README.md

 # Privacy

-ikalendar2 does not collect or upload any personal information from the user.
+ikalendar2 does not collect any personal information or upload any data about the user.
 The privacy policy can be found [here](https://github.com/notbd/Ikalendar2/wiki/Privacy-Policy).

 # Disclaimer